benber86/curve_grant_v2/README.md

 - Offer interactive applets: impermanent loss simulator, simulation and visualization of the effect of parameter changes, soft-liquidation loss simulations
 - Develop the platform into a "command center" by offering users more options to interact directly with Curve contracts on the frontend and additional tooling
 - Eventually make Curve Monitor a full-fledged alternative frontend for Curve.
 As recent [discussions around MiCA regulations in the EU](https://twitter.com/BillHughesDC/status/1717697038819942586) have shown, only having a single frontend represents a non negligible regulatory risk for the DAO.
+- Use the work on curvemonitor to make contributions to the curve.fi frontend and reduce redundant work with the Curve frontend team.

 ### Further development of Curve's Python backend (`curve-prices`)